JustRegularLuna/ancient-johto/README.md

 ## What Is This?

 This ROM Hack is a nostalgic, beta-inspired reimagining of Pokémon Gold & Silver Versions, built from the disassembly of [**Pokémon Red/Blue**][pokered] with a LOT of changes.

-It takes inspiration from:
-* Beta content found in the released versions of Gold, Silver & Crystal.
-* The Space World '97 demo.
-* Various other leaks that came out later.
-* Promotional materials from before the games were released, showing things such as "beta kris".
-* The released versions of Pokémon Gold, Silver, Crystal, Red, Blue, & Yellow.

-Of course, there is a LOT of creative license taken to fill in the massive gaps present in any of the prototype sources, as they were all in extremely unfinished states -- but they showed us that things would have been a lot different from the games we got in the end.
+It takes inspiration from multiple prototype versions, along with the vanilla games, in order to be its own thing.
+It reboots the timeline after the events of Gen 1, replacing vanilla Gen 2 and ignoring Gen 3+.

 ## What To Expect (And What Not To):